 Parkinsonian patients are prone to develop anxiety and depression.

-•Also mood can fluctuate with the motor state.
-Mood swings are responsible of depression and panic attacks when the patient is Off ( very slow ) and of excitation or euphoria when the patient is On dyskinetic (involuntary movements.)
+Depression is not easy to diagnose because signs of motor and mental slowness, poor sleep, weight loss can be related to both the depression and the Parkinson disease.
+Also mood can fluctuate with the motor state.
+Mood swings are responsible for depression and panic attacks when the patient is Off ( very slow ) and of excitation or euphoria when the patient is On dyskinetic (involuntary movements.)

 Impulse control disorders with the dopaminergic agonists.

-•All these addictions need early interventions from the neurologists to protect the patient and his family.
+- All these addictions need early interventions from the neurologists to protect the patient and his family.

 Parkinsonian patients can become addict to their antiparkinsonian treatment, increasing sometimes secretly the daily doses of levodopa or dopaminergic agonists.
 They feared so much to be Off that they keep taking tablets, despite being mobile and often too mobile with wild and permanent involuntary movements (dyskinesias)).
 It is exhausting physically for the patient and psychologically for the family around him.
 It can end up in a psychotic state due to the very high total daily doses, taken by the patient.

 Parkinsonian patients may feel the need to repetitively classify papers, to work endlessly on the computer forgetting lunch, to dismantle some devices, to organise collections of objects, labeling them, pulling them in and out.
-This repetitive active is non productive and has to be performed by the patient, every day, often at night , the patient, being carried away by the activity. and forgetting the time for going to bed.
+This repetitive active is nonproductive and has to be performed by the patient, every day, often at night , the patient, being carried away by the activity. and forgetting the time for going to bed.
 It is important to recognise this abnormal behavior before an inversion of the sleep cycle and an exclusion of the patient from normal daily life.

-Hypersexual behavior and pathological jealousy in severe advanced Parkinson’s disease:
+Hypersexual behavior and pathological jealousy in severe advanced Parkinson’s disease

 Severely affected Parkinsonian patients who have developed cognitive decline and are treated with dopaminergic agonist can have disturbing hypersexual behavior, despite sometimes a sexual impotence. which is extremely distressing for the partner, usually also quite senior.